BorisTheBlogger is a corruption of my PSN (PlayStation Network) name "BorisTheSpider". Although I'm not an online gamer, I do play co-op quite a bit.

 Then I got an email from Deborah, and I could tell right from the first reply, she was perfect:

 What a fabulous crazy idea !
-I am an expat here from Australia as have driven once in Cairo it was definitely a memorable experience I lost a side mirror ( watch those mini buses they are very aggressive ) I nearly flipped the car exiting too fast o and hitting the kerb and I have a terrible feeling I ran over someone's foot !,
+I am an expat here from Australia as have driven once in Cairo it was definitely a memorable experience I lost a side mirror ( watch those mini buses they are very aggressive ) I nearly flipped the car exiting too fast o and hitting the kerb and I have a terrible feeling I ran over someone's foot !, Just a word of warning be very very careful who you go with there are so many scams and it's not as safe here as it once was , but other the that I hope you have great time

 The second evening, I went for a walk along The Nile.
 No too far.
 Just along the east bank, up to the Qasr Al-Nil Bridge and back.
 Getting across the street was interesting.
 The pedestrians from the first day made it look so easy.
 I had no idea that, although I am experienced using timing to get across D.C. area streets, I found that these Cairo drivers use timing in order to evade pedestrians.
 And they pass you very closely.